 These symptoms that a person with an ABI experiences can result in loss of employment, lack of social opportunities, impaired family relationships and isolation or withdrawal from friends and family.

 Around 11,000 Queenslanders each year will acquire a brain injury, 4,000 of those being left with a serious disability.

+Acquired brain injuries from car accidents can have devastating consequences for individuals and their loved ones.
 Motor vehicle accidents are responsible for approximately 70% of those cases with the main demographic being young men aged between 16-24.